sergiopalmavera/WGS_analysis_mmu/batch3/06_quality_control_alignments/r_scripts/01_post_alignment_QC_analysis.md

 Conclusions
 ===========

 -   In average the mean cvg per sample was between 7-8x (median is similar).
 However there is a number of samples with less than 5x avg-cvg (14 if M0-Q0, and 19 if M20-Q20).
 The line with the most number of samples below avg-cvg 5x was DU6 (10 if M0-Q0 and 13 if M20-Q20).
-The drop-out sample has avg-cvg of ~0.2x.
+The drop-out sample has avg-cvg of ~0.2x, after resequencing mean cvg post-alignment was less than 4 (3.18-3.54).
 Samples in FZTDU and DUHLB were consistently above 5x

--   The mean coverage across all samples ranges from ~8.7x when data is raw tp 7.14x when reads had been aligned and filter by quality.
-Correction has little effect on global avg-cvg (8.98 vs 8.69).
-Using only high quality base pairs (M20Q20) reduces the aligned global avg-cvg slightly from 7.85x to 7.14x.
+-   The mean coverage across all samples ranges from ~9x when data is raw tp 7.1x when reads had been aligned and filter by quality.
+Correction/cleaning has a slight effect on global avg-cvg (9.02 vs 8.73).
+Using only high quality base pairs (M20Q20) reduces the aligned global avg-cvg slightly from 7.88x to 7.16x.

--   The average proportion of genome covered at least 5x in each sample was approx 70%.
+-   The average proportion of genome covered at least 5x in any sample was approx 70%.
 Half of the genomes had more than 70% 5x-cvg.
 A few genomes had very good cvg with &gt; 90% territory with at least 5x.
-All samples had some fraction of their genomes with a coverage less than 5x (the target coverage).
-For some samples this fraction was as high as 100% (the dropout sample)

--   The mouse line DU6 had all samples with 50% of their genomes covered by less than 5x.
-For the rest of the lines, almost all genomes had &lt;50% below 5x.
-The average pct of genome with zero coverage is between 6.38 -9.52 (median between 4.58 - 7.70).
-So in average, the proportion of the genomes not covered (0x) is less than 10%.
-There are a few samples with more than 10% of their genome uncovered (0x).
-There is one sample (the "drop-out" under re-sequencing) that has &gt; 80% of its genome without coverage.
-In average, the proportion of samples covered by at least 5x is between 71.5 and 66.8%.
-In 50% of the samples (median) the proportion of genome covered by at least 5x is above 70%.
-The dropput sample seems to have 0% of genome covered by at least 5x.
-In average, approx. 25% of the genome is covered less than 5x.

 -   90% of corrected reads were properly in &gt;95% of the samples.
 The lowest sample was I34741 (85.7%).
 Still an acceptable level.
 The drop-out sample had at least good mapping pct.